Miranda Granger

-Miranda Layne Granger (born April 13, 1992) is an American mixed martial artist who competes in the strawweight division.
+Miranda Granger (born April 13, 1992) is an American mixed martial artist who competes in the strawweight division.
 A professional since 2017, she most notably competed in the Ultimate Fighting Championship.

 Background

 The daughter of Gordy and Cheryl Granger, Miranda was born and raised in Everett, Washington.
 She attended Snohomish High School for two years before transferring to Glacier Peak High School from where she graduated in 2010.
 Besides training taekwondo, she lettered overall ten times in soccer, basketball and softball.
 After the high school, Miranda continued playing softball and basketball while attending Everett Community College for a year before transferring to Bellevue College where she focused in softball.

 After the college she returned to martial arts and begun to train kickboxing before picking up other disciplines of mixed martial arts.

 Mixed martial arts career

 Early career

 Granger made her professional debut on August 25, 2017, and amassed a 3-0 record before she was scheduled to face Amy Montenegro for the vacant DFC Strawweight Championship.
 She won the fight by a first-round submission.

 Granger was subsequently scheduled to face Jamie Colleen at CFFC 71 on December 14, 2018, in her Cage Fury Fighting Championships debut.
 She won the fight by a first-round submission.
 Granger was then scheduled to face Heloisa Azevedo for the inaugural Cage Fury FC Strawweight Championship on May 25, 2019.
 She won the fight by a first-round submission, extending her finishing streak to six consecutive fights.

 On September 3, 2019, it was announced that Granger had signed with the UFC.